raksonibs/rbook/ch2.md

 I don’t mean that React itself has changed immensely over time, but rather, it finally has come to the forefront of JavaScript frameworks.
 The mortal coil has been shuffled off, and now we must pause at how far JavaScript, and ultimately React has come.

-You can built mobile native applications with in, either in React Native or ReApp, you can implement functional like frameworks like Redux, and you can build a responsive web application in a few hours.
-It is this versatility, with similar core concepts running through all of them, that makes React fairly easy to be understood.React was engineered to be easily understood by even the most beginning developer.
-And that especially means you.
+You can built mobile native applications with it, either in React Native or ReApp, you can implement functional like frameworks like Redux, and you can build a responsive web application within a few hours.
+It is this versatility, with similar core concepts running through all of them, that makes React fairly easy to be understood.
+As such, React was engineered to be inspire and help even the most beginning of developer.
+And that hopefully if you are reading this book, that might mean you.

-This ease of development is why likely React is so popular.
+This ease of development is why likely React has become so popular.
 Despite some new ideas and terms that that haven’t been popular in the Javascript community, React opens up a new way to develop.
 These words and concepts are for example isomorphism, flux, redux, and jsx.
 But before we explain these terms, let’s look at the history of React a little bit more.

 Background  - A Not So Long History

 Javascript itself has gone through immense changes.
 From the ES7 protocols to being coded by Brendan Eich’s in ten days, it now powers the web.

-Yet one main problem with the current state of the union for JavaScript is that the language itself isn’t the most elegant, and that the immense amount of frameworks around it cause huge developer paralysis.
+Yet one main problem with the current state of affairs for JavaScript is that the language itself isn’t the most elegant, and that the immense amount of frameworks around it cause huge developer paralysis.
 Should you learn Elm or Angular?
 Batman.js or Meteor?
 The list goes on and on.

-Like any great framework, React had its part in developer fatigue and paralysis..
-Back in 2013, the Facebook engineers had a problem of building large applications wherein the data would change constantly in the UI level.
+Like any great framework, React had its part in developer fatigue and paralysis.
+Back in 2013, the Facebook engineers had a problem of building large applications wherein the data would change constantly at the UI level.
 This is understandable as Facebook  has around 500K active users every minute.
 In one day, this amounts to nearly 700 million people online.
 This figure, interestingly, is also called the active last minute user count, and is a good metric for growth and infrastructure support for any development team.
-Nevertheless, because of Facebook’s unprecedented demands on their own systems they realized the general PHP application originally built would not work.
+Nevertheless, because of Facebook’s unprecedented demands on their own systems they realized their general PHP application originally built would not work.
 Their UI was too slow, the users were not getting updated, and as such cute gifs and updates about your cousin’s failing marriage were lost.
-Thus the Facebook engineers had a unique problem, how do we update the user's UI (or the document object model, DOM) of the user effectively and at scale.
+Thus the Facebook engineers had a unique problem, how do we update the user's UI (or the document object model, DOM) effectively and at scale.
 Better yet, how do we make this process fast?

 At that time though there were only a few solutions around.
 Knockout.js, Angular, Meteor, and even Ember were beginning and Angular by far and large was the greatest contender for Facebook.
 One problem with Angular, according to Facebook, was that Google made it.
-The second problem was that Angular still relied on the DOM.
+The second problem was that Angular still relied heavily on the DOM.
 Instead of updating the code in some precompile step, it instead inserts its code right into the HTML elements.

 As such, the engineers sought to build their own framework outside of the DOM, and React was ultimately born.
 Since then, React has quickly grown to outpace even Angular, with over 36,456 stars on Github, it has an avid open source community (which I myself am part of).
+Mapping out React’s growth in figure 2.0 is telling.
+Compared to Angularjs, Reactjs still comes up short in terms of searching.
+But it is steadily growing, where other frameworks are not!
 React has created major development advances from React Native to Redux, as well as React Router for handling routes in the application view layer solely.
 Clearly React is here to stay and thus worthy of exploration.

+Figure 2.0 Source: Google Trends

 The Comparison